 At one point, Joe Flanagan’s anxiety got so bad that he was having multiple panic attacks in a single day.
 The anxiety made his work as an electronic engineer all but unmanageable.
 On the verge of being laid off due to his mental health-related challenges at work, Flanagan decided to seek help.

 “To say that it took a toll on my productivity at work would be an understatement,” he says.
 “Imagine explaining how to use a complex machine to a client or having a team meeting and suddenly having a panic attack.”

 Flanagan is far from the only American worker feeling the effects of a mental health condition on the job.
-About one in five U.S. adults reports having a mental health condition in a given year, yet 57 percent of those with a mental illness don’t receive treatment.
+About one in five U.S. adults reports having a mental health condition in a given year, yet fewer than half of those adults receive treatment.
 Going without care for a mental health condition not only leads to considerable distress and suffering, it’s also a major factor behind presenteeism – when someone is on the job but not fully functional due to an underlying health condition.

 A number of studies have shown a clear relationship between presenteeism and mental illness, particularly depression.
 In one study of employees at a large financial services firm, workers with depression were far more likely to struggle with time management, mental functioning, and interpersonal communication, and had lower work output overall.
 Another study of more than 6,000 employees across three different companies found that those with depressive symptoms were seven times as likely to experience “decreased effectiveness” on the job than employees without depression symptoms.

 “When you’re struggling with untreated mental health symptoms, normal, everyday tasks can feel completely impossible,” says Katie McKenna, a therapist with 10 years of experience treating clients with a range of mental health concerns.
 “Focusing and sustaining attention becomes overwhelming, and our work is often impacted.”